usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Deer Are Small And The Rabbits Are Big_, by Laura Cannell, Lori Goldston
+- _CODE NOIR_, by Quinton Barnes
 - _Transcorporeal Portal_, by Slowfoam
 - _Ambientale (Extracts) - Compiled by Charles Bals_, by Various Artists
 - _Mirror Man_, by Robert Hood
 - _Ephemera_, by Fergus Jones, Perko
-- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
-- _Only Good Dreams for Me_, by Zaumne

 </details>